MathlibLemma: Folklore Lemma Generation and Benchmark for Formal Mathematics: The MathlibLemma Benchmark

 \subsection{Evaluation Protocol}

 While our system's goal is \emph{discovery} (Section~\ref{sec:task}), the benchmark evaluates a model's capability for \emph{closed-book automated proving} on these discovered lemmas.
-Each benchmark instance is a pair $(\mathcal{C}, S)$, consisting of a \textbf{well-typed proposition} Lean statement $S$ together with the \textbf{minimal local context} $\mathcal{C}$ required to elaborate it (including necessary imports, open namespaces, and variable declarations).
+Each benchmark instance is a pair $(\mathcal{C}, S)$, consisting of a \textbf{well-typed Lean proposition} $S$ together with the \textbf{sufficient self-contained context} $\mathcal{C}$ required to elaborate it (including necessary imports, open namespaces, and variable declarations).
 Importantly, we do \emph{not} provide ground-truth proofs; the task is to synthesize a proof $P$ strictly from the given statement and context.

 \textbf{Input and Output.} The input provided to the model includes both the context $\mathcal{C}$ and the statement $S$.
 Explicitly providing $\mathcal{C}$ ensures that the instance is \textbf{self-contained} and compilable without requiring the model to retrieve external files.
 Given this input, a model must output Lean code that proves the statement.
-A prediction is counted as \textbf{successful} if the Lean kernel accepts the generated proof.
+A prediction is counted as \textbf{successful} only if the generated proof passes both Lean checking and the proof-bypass screen defined in Section~\ref{sec:prover}.

 \textbf{Closed-book Constraint.} During evaluation, models are not allowed to use external retrieval tools (e.g., code search, RAG, or browsing Mathlib sources).
-This design serves three key purposes: 1. \textbf{Isolating Model Capability}: By removing the dependency on external retrievers, we decouple the model's reasoning power from the quality of the search stack, ensuring a fair "apples-to-apples" comparison across diverse architectures.
-2. \textbf{Feasibility}: It allows for scalable evaluation of expensive frontier reasoning models (e.g., GPT-5.1-Reasoning), where multi-turn agentic retrieval for thousands of instances would be cost-prohibitive.
+This design serves three key purposes: 1. \textbf{Isolating Model Capability}: By removing the dependency on external retrievers, we decouple the model's reasoning power from the quality of the search stack, ensuring a fair ``apples-to-apples'' comparison across diverse architectures.
+2. \textbf{Feasibility}: It allows for scalable evaluation of expensive frontier reasoning models (e.g., GPT-Reasoning), where multi-turn agentic retrieval for thousands of instances would be cost-prohibitive.
 3. \textbf{Conservative Lower Bound}: This setting acts as a stress test for the models' internalized mastery of Mathlib.
 While it conflates reasoning with recall, the resulting scores represent a conservative lower bound on performance, measuring robust formalization ability rather than search efficiency.